6 Days, 5 Nights

 Altitude lost: 2174m

-Excitement grows as morning approaches with an early start between midnight and 2 a.m.
-This is the most mentally and physically challenging part of the journey.
+Excitement builds as the morning approaches, with an early start between midnight and 2 a.m.
+This is the most mentally and physically demanding portion of the journey.

-We continue our journey to the summit between the Rebmann and Ratzel glaciers, trying to stay warm and focused on the incredible sense of accomplishment that awaits us.
-With a switchback motion in a northwesterly direction, ascend through heavy scree towards Stella Point on the crater rim.
-During your brief stay here, you will be rewarded with a breathtaking sunrise.
+We continue our journey to the summit between the Rebmann and Ratzel glaciers, trying to stay warm and focused on the incredible sense of accomplishment that lies ahead.
+Ascend through heavy scree in a northwesterly direction, using switchbacks, to Stella Point on the crater rim.
+During your brief stay, you will be rewarded with a stunning sunrise.
 Faster hikers may see the sunrise from the summit.
-The remaining 1-hour ascent to Uhuru Peak is likely to be snow-covered.
+The final 1-hour ascent to Uhuru Peak is likely to be snow-covered.

-Congratulations, one step at a time, you have now reached Uhuru Peak, the highest point on Mount Kilimanjaro and the continent of Africa!
+Congratulations, one step at a time, you have now reached Uhuru Peak, Mount Kilimanjaro’s highest point and the continent of Africa!

-After photos, celebrations, and perhaps a few tears of joy, we take a moment to appreciate this incredible accomplishment.
-We begin our steep descent to Mweka Camp, pausing at Barafu for lunch and a quick rest.
-We strongly advise using gaiters and trekking poles in uncooperative loose gravel and volcano ash terrain.
-A well-deserved rest awaits you as you enjoy your final evening on the mountain.
+After photos, celebrations, and possibly a few tears of joy, we take a moment to appreciate this incredible achievement.
+We begin our steep descent to Mweka Camp, stopping in Barafu for lunch and a quick rest.
+We strongly advise using gaiters and trekking poles in uncooperative loose gravel and volcanic ash terrains.
+As you spend your final evening on the mountain, you’ll get some well-deserved rest.
 Overnight stay at Mweka Camp.

 Elevation: 3721m/12,208ft to 1905m/6250ft